-- Undertale has one, but it's not who you might think.
-It's Flowey.
-For a substantial portion of any run, he projects on Frisk, believing them to be his friend the Fallen Child when they've never actually met; in the True Pacifist run, as Asriel, he plans to reset the entire timeline so he can keep having fun with his "friends;" and in the No Mercy run, he talks about how his own genocidal actions were motivated, in part, by the repetitiveness of helping everyone and the realization that they were all scripted actors.
+- The first one is Flowey.
+For a substantial portion of any run, he projects on Frisk, believing them to be his friend the Fallen Child when they've never actually met; in the True Pacifist run, as Asriel, he plans to reset the entire timeline so he can keep having fun with his "friends;" and in the Genocide run, he talks about how his own genocidal actions were motivated, in part, by the repetitiveness of helping everyone and the realization that they were all scripted actors.
 All of this is set up to directly parallel the player's own motivations and actions, especially if they took the anticipated path of doing a True Pacifist run and resetting for No Mercy.

 - Raimi Matthews of Broken Saints fame fits this pretty well, especially for American audiences (even though he's actually Canadian-American...)

 - Rookie from Batty Battalion is the only character who seems like he is from the real world, not the crazy video gamey respawing one Batty Battalion is set in.

 - Jaune Arc from RWBY is what most real life people would be in a World of Action Girls given that he is the most "normal" of all the main characters.
-Namely, he serves primarily as the guy who drops exposition since, like the audience, he's new to the setting's world of combat.
+Namely, he serves primarily as the guy who prompts exposition since, like the audience, he's new to the setting's world of combat.